NURSING STUDENTS' ASSOCIATION OF NEW YORK STATE

 Picture

-Christina Tram is a third-year nursing student attending PACE University with an expected graduation date of May 2027.
-Her goal as Policy and Education Director is to find more unity across the student nurses’ associations at schools across NYS and facilitate a space where nursing students can be supported in their leadership efforts.
-Christina’s experience as the marketing director of PACE University’s SNA, nursing content tutor, and peer mentor have made her increasingly passionate about supporting and elevating the voices of nursing students.
+Christina Tram is a nursing student attending PACE University with an expected graduation date of May 2027.
+Her goal as Policy and Education Director is to find more unity across the student nurses’ associations across NYS and to facilitate space where nursing students can be supported in their leadership efforts.
+Christina’s experience as the vice president of PACE University NSA, student nurse educator, and peer mentor have made her increasingly passionate about supporting and elevating the voices of nursing students.
+This term will be her second term as Policy and Education director.

 With a commitment to alleviating health disparities and expanding cultural humility, she is interested in pursuing women’s health with a focus on reproductive pathology and menopause and promoting a healthcare culture that values preventive and primary care over treatments.
-Currently, she is excited to be working on a research project focusing on cultural humility in eating disorder treatments and the westernization of nutrition.
+Currently she is participating in a research project at Memorial Sloan Kettering Cancer Center.

 In addition to her academics, Christina is a Queens native and loves spending her leisure time exploring fabric stores around the city that inspire her sewing projects.
 She also enjoys going on runs, watching romcoms (top two favorites: How to Lose a Guy in Ten Days, My Big Fat Greek Wedding), and eating noodles!